MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-insurance.md

 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: policy, coverage
-ms.date: 10/01/2019
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont

 ---
 # Set Up Fixed Asset Insurance
 To manage fixed asset insurance coverage, you must first set up some general insurance information and an insurance card per policy.

 ## To set up general insurance information
-To use the insurance features in [!INCLUDE[d365fin](includes/d365fin_md.md)], you must set up some general insurance information.
+To use the insurance features in [!INCLUDE[prod_short](includes/prod_short.md)], you must set up some general insurance information.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Setups**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]